 Beneath the town of Loulé, in the Campina de Cima rock salt mine, lies a labyrinth of tunnels, which is the deepest tourist site in Portugal!
 Here, at a depth of 230 meters, the extraction of rock salt and mining tourism come together, providing visitors with a unique experience.
 The site can be explored with a guide, offering insights into the fascinating world beneath the surface.

-Mine website, tour booking: Click Here
+Mine website, tour booking: CLICK HERE

+I often check the tourist group where questions about Algarve gems frequently pop up.
+In this part of the region, I highly recommend a visit to Loulé, especially since it's quite close to Faro by car.
+Despite a sizable expat community residing here, the city has retained its authenticity.
 Of course, you'll find a mix of styles, some wear and tear, kitsch, neglected corners, and facades of houses guarded by hanging chains, rusty locks, and weathered bolts added to wooden doors.
 Layers of old paint peel off, revealing the changing tastes of owners in terms of color choices over the years.
 It's all a bit intriguing but also highly photogenic and downright picturesque.
 Occasionally, you'll stumble upon abandoned houses with a casually hung "vende se/for sale" sign...
 These elements can be encountered in practically every larger city in the southern part of Portugal, captivating the tastes and hearts of tourists from around the world.
 It's a constant battle for popularity against its neighborhood, Andalusia.

 It's often said that Portugal is synonymous with Lisbon, and that other cities don't receive sufficient funds for development, expansion, or efforts to retain the younger population in urban centers.
 Recent data indicates that 30% of young Portuguese, aged 15-39, choose to go abroad in search of a better life.
 Portugal holds the highest emigration rate in Europe.